Overview

 Custom assignment method assigned via Access Request

-1. The example user is NOT assigned to an application with entitlements.
-The user requests access to an available Entitlement Bundles and once approved they are granted the Bundle of Entitlements and are assigned to the application but as Custom Assignment method.
-This implies that the user will NEVER be eligible for entitlements through Policy rules.
+The example user is not assigned to an application with entitlements.
+The user requests access to an available Entitlement Bundles, and once approved, they are granted the Bundle of Entitlements and are assigned to the application, but as Custom Assignment method.
+This implies that the user will never be eligible for entitlements through Policy rules.

 What is visible under User Access Details:

-Note: The user is assigned to the application and is granted entitlements by way of Access Request.
-In this case with an expiration on both the entitlements and the access to the application.
-In this scenario, this screen does not show any Policy indicators which means this user is assigned Custom assignment Type.
-They are not eligible for entitlements via Policy rule.
+NOTE: The user is assigned to the application and is granted entitlements by way of Access Request.
+In this case, there is an expiration on both the entitlements and the application access.
+In this scenario, this screen does not show any Policy indicators, which means this user is assigned a Custom assignment Type.
+They are not eligible for entitlements via the Policy rule.

 Converting users from Custom to Policy Assignment Type

-1. Users that were first assigned to an application individually and selected to assign Custom values OR users assigned to an application by way of Access Request OR users assigned to Policy Assignment method but then granted custom entitlements by the Admin in the UI
+Users who were first assigned to an application individually and selected to assign Custom values, or users assigned to an application by way of Access Request or users assigned to Policy Assignment method but then granted custom entitlements by the Admin in the UI

 These users will be aligned with the Custom Assignment method and are not eligible for entitlements by way of Policy rules.

-If the admin then grants additional entitlements by way of the Admin UI the users entitlements will collapse under the Custom header and the Entitlement Bundle expiration seen previously is removed.
+Alternatively, if the admin then grants additional entitlements by way of the Admin UI, the user's entitlements will collapse under the Custom header, and the Entitlement Bundle expiration seen previously is removed.

-Visible in either previous scenario a new button is now available called Revert to policy.
+Visible in either of the previous scenarios, a new button is now available called Revert to policy.

-When reverted, as it states the user will lose all entitlements in their existing grants and will then be granted entitlements based upon Policy.
+- When reverted, as stated, the user will lose all entitlements in their existing grants and will then be granted entitlements based on Policy.

 Summary

-• Users assigned to begin with under Policy Assignment method can be eligible for entitlements by way of Policy or Access Request Entitlement Bundles.
+- Users assigned to begin with under the Policy Assignment method may be eligible for entitlements via Policy or Access Request Entitlement Bundles.

-• Users assigned to begin with by way of Access Request first or assigned individually by an Admin and selected Custom values will only be eligible for entitlements by way of an access request or admin assigned.
+- Users assigned to begin with by way of an Access Request first, or assigned individually by an Admin, and selected Custom values will only be eligible for entitlements by way of an access request or admin assigned.

-• Users assigned or converted to Custom Assignment type can be reverted back to Policy but will lose any previously assigned entitlements or Entitlement Bundles.
+- Users assigned or converted to the Custom Assignment type can be reverted back to Policy, but will lose any previously assigned entitlements or Entitlement Bundles.

 Happy Governing!